 10 Best Cities for Nurses Who Have Children

-Some may think travel nursing means being away from your family, but there are many travel assignments in cities that are great for children.
+Some may think travel nursing means being away from your family, but many travel assignments in cities are great for children.

 Travel nursing with children (and pets!) is easier than you think.
 In fact, there are tons of benefits to travel nursing with family.

 Whether you are a seasoned pro or new to travel nursing with your family, the following list will provide you with cities that are ideal for children.

 [CHECK OUT all of the high-pay, short-term travel nursing jobs from NurseChoice.]

 10 Best Cities For Nurses Who Have Children

 1. Virginia Beach, Virginia

-Located in the southeast corner of the state, Virginia Beach is a city rich in arts, culture, and friendly people.
+Located in the southeast corner of the state, Virginia Beach is rich in arts, culture, and friendly people.
 Besides the ocean, you can visit the city’s famous boardwalk, Beach Street USA.
 This attraction is filled with street artists of all varieties in the summer months.